LLM Clients#

 Low setup effort, network/data egress tradeoff, usage-based cost

-2. Need fastest onboarding and hosted quality: use OpenAIServiceLLMClient, AzureOpenAIServiceLLMClient, AnthropicServiceLLMClient, GeminiServiceLLMClient, or GroqServiceLLMClient.
+3. Need fastest hosted setup and managed model quality: use OpenAIServiceLLMClient, AzureOpenAIServiceLLMClient, AnthropicServiceLLMClient, GeminiServiceLLMClient, or GroqServiceLLMClient.

 4. Need policy-driven choice between local and remote options: use Model Selection.